divyansh11/EIP4-Coursework/README.md

 # Definitions

+## Convolution
+- Mixing two matrices in a set format to produce a new matrix which symbolize the input matrix's specific property in some way.

 ## Filters/Kernels
 - It is matrix of weights which undergoes scalar multiplication with input pixels to form "hopefully meaningful" pixel.
 ## Epochs
 - The number of times the convolution neural network crunches the whole dataset.
 ## 1x1 Convolution
 -  It scalar multiplication of a channel with a number.
-Joins the channels which are contextually linked together.
+Joins the channels which are contextually linked together(drops the remaining).
 ## 3x3 Convolution
 - A method to approximate 9 pixels at a time to know what they aggregately contain and representing the result with 1 number.
 ## Feature Maps